 First time applicants, and those who have not received funds from the Foundation within the last 3 years, must contact the Dorothy U. Dalton Foundation before applying

-Please use the Apply button to start a new application or create an account.
+Please use the Apply button to be routed to the application

 About Dorothy U. Dalton

 Dorothy attended Kalamazoo College and Smith College where she caught the acting bug in 1912.
 She spent The Roaring 20's with several repertory companies in Chicago, New York, Greenwich Village, and Pasadena as well as a year in Europe and a summer at an artist colony at Woodstock.